SystemsApproach/ops/control.rst

-is that (1) we want RBAC and auditing for all operations; (2) we want a single source of authoritative configuration state; and (3) we want to grant limited (fine-grained) access to management functions to arbitrary principals rather than assume that only privileged operators ever touch, say, some aspect of deployment.
-(We’ll see an example of the latter in Section 5.3.)
+is that (1) we want RBAC and auditing for all operations; (2) we want a single source of authoritative configuration state; and (3) we want to grant limited (fine-grained) access to management functions to arbitrary principals rather than assume that only a single privileged class of operators.

 Of course, the private APIs of the underlying subsystems still exist, and operators can directly use them.
 This can be especially useful